kdgosik/SecondaryAnalysisCellRanger/src/AppIntroduction.md

 you to use.
 This repository will be tracked on [github](https://github.com/kdgosik/SecondaryAnalysisCellRanger) but will only be for the program's code only.
 All data and output files created by using this will not be pushed to the repository.
+The output is an html file that will be placed in the docs folder after you press Create Object.
+It will have your project title, tissue type and cell type in the file name

 #### Select Data